MutsFM/computercraft/elevator-inc/README.md

 IMPORTANT
 =====
 Every floor uses at least two computers: a controller computer and a touchscreen computer.
-Each uses its own startup script, however for clarity, the names of these scripts have, if necessary, been amended slightly to indicate which script belongs to which computer.
-Additionally, several scripts provided in the respository apply to the same computer and it depends on your elevator system (number of floors) which script you need.</br>
+Each uses its own startup script, however for clarity, the names of these scripts have been amended slightly in this repository to indicate which script belongs to which computer.
+Additionally, several scripts provided in the respository apply to the same computer and it depends on the needs of your elevator system (e.g. number of floors or visual design) which script you require.</br>
 </br>
 Therefore, several files in this repository need to be titled differently on your computer in Minecraft.
 Each section below will indicate if this is the case.</br>
 </br>